Types of LDS property ownership and boundary data

 Learn more about the types of property ownership and boundary data available on the LINZ Data Service.

 The LINZ Data Service provides free access to bulk data relating to property ownership and boundaries.
-All property ownership and boundaries data is sourced direct from Landonline, our title and survey management system, and is updated every week.
+All property ownership and boundaries data is sourced directly from Landonline, our title and survey management system, and is updated every week.

 Simplified property ownership and boundaries data